nathan130200/OW-Script-Collection/README.md

 A collection of overwatch workshop scripts wrote by me and rework from popular game codes focusing peformance and bug fixes.

 # Usage
 You can play all modes that i've created, i just request one thing.
 Don't edit and publish as owner of code, this make all workshop creators sad and unmotivated to create gamemodes.
-When i publish some code that isn't mine (reworked or created from stratch) i will create an dedicated `README.md` inside that folder.
+When i publish some code that isn't mine (reworked or created from stratch) i will create an dedicated `README.md` inside that folder to tell where i found and which is possible original author plus extra info.

 I usually prefer save cool modes in github to preserve the gamemode.
 I still have many gamemodes presets saved from OW1, will try publish later.